rockywng/todo-js/README.md

 # todo-js
-Created a to do list web app using js, HTML and CSS that allows users to add items to a to do list, cross items out, remove them completely, and clear their entire list.
+Created a to do list web app using js, HTML and CSS that allows users to add items to a to do list, cross items out, remove them completely, and clear their entire list

+## Motivation

+## Screenshots

+## Packages and Tools Used

+## Usage

+## Potential Extensions

+## License